HackerYou/scratchWorkshop/scratch.md

 [Click here to see a working example!]( https://scratch.mit.edu/projects/155361643/)

 ### Exercise Two: Click Events
-Another example of events you're likely to see when we start writing JavaScript in our projects is a click event.
+An event you're going to see when we start writing JavaScript in our projects is a click event.

 Since users spend a lot of time interacting with our webpage using the mouse, it's incredibly helpful to 'listen' for these click events, and have some action fire in response.
 For example, when the user clicks a hamburger menu, maybe it pops out from the side of the screen.